AltBeacon/android-beacon-library/index.md

 ### What kinds of beacons does it detect?

 The library can easily be configured to detect iBeacon, Eddystone and other beacon formats.
-By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org) See the documentation for the
+By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org) but  [BeaconParsers](https://github.com/davidgyoung/beacon-parsers/) allow it to work with other beacon formats as shown in the official [reference app](reference.md).
-[BeaconParser](http://altbeacon.github.io/android-beacon-library/javadoc/org/altbeacon/beacon/BeaconParser.html) class for how to work with other beacon formats.
-The official [reference app](reference.md) also shows you how to work with other beacon formats.

 ### Android Version Support and Permissions